ledat1205/road-to-msc/datlt/Legacy/Kubernetes container from scratch.md

 Kubernetes is kinda same with Docker's workflow.
 The difference is only `kubelet` will send request to `containerd`.

+### What is CRI ?

 `kubelet` is called is Container Runtime Interface (CRI).
-A Kubernetes API that standardizes how `kubelet` communicates with container runt
+A Kubernetes API that standardizes how `kubelet` communicates with container runtimes.

+CRI defines a gRPC API with two main services:

+1. **ImageService**: Manages container images

+    - Pull, list, remove, and inspect images
+    - Image filesystem usage statistics
+2. **RuntimeService**: Manages pods and containers

+    - Create, start, stop, remove, and inspect containers
+    - Create, stop, remove, and inspect pods (sandbox containers)
+    - Execute commands in containers
+    - Attach to containers
+    - Port forwarding